0x00000FF/Open2DJ/README.md

 # Open2DJ

-A modernization of project the memories of childhood
+A modernization of project for the memories of childhood

 ## Old Machine Specification